What is the Link Between ADHD and Alcohol?

 Risks Involved in ADHD and Alcohol Abuse

 For teens and adults with both ADHD and AUD, there is a higher risk of DUI arrest and other legal problems.
-They may also struggle with work related problems and relationship issues due to the co-occurring disorders.
+They may also struggle with work-related problems and relationship issues due to co-occurring disorders.

 Another risk concerns the meds that someone with ADHD is taking, which are likely to be stimulants such as Adderall.
 Abuse of alcohol, while taking these drugs, can prove to be quite dangerous.
 It can cause high blood pressure, increased heart rate, and insomnia.

 Treatment Solutions for ADHD and AUD Dual Diagnosis

 One of the biggest risks of someone abusing alcohol over an extended time period is developing AUD.
 Alcoholism is a serious disease that can have devastating effects on someone’s life.
 For someone with a dual diagnosis of ADHD and AUD, a comprehensive rehab program is an answer.

 Treatment elements for this dual diagnosis are selected to address and treat both disorders at the same time:

 - Medical detox.
 The first step is supervised medical detox.
 Because alcohol detox can be unpredictable, the detox and withdrawal process should be closely managed by a detox team.